 So, what should I feed my bearded dragon?
-Well, bearded dragons are pets that’s feed on a number of vegetable, fruits, and insects.
+Well, bearded dragons are pets that are feed on several vegetables, fruits, and insects.

-Thus, its evident bearded dragons will feed on a variety of foods including fruits, vegetables, insects and equally the commercially available substrates.
+Thus, its evident bearded dragons will feed on various foods, including fruits, vegetables, insects, and equally the commercially available substrates.

 What Should I Feed My Bearded Dragon?

 1. Can Bearded Dragons Eat Meat?

 But they’ll also eat some fruit and vegetables.
 They related – best drain cleaner.
 Here are the insects that insect meat that the bearded dragons will eat.

 - Phoenix worms

 - King worms

 - Dubai roaches